 Article 3.
 (1) The selection of workers shall be conducted by the Joint Selection Commission (hereinafter “The Commission”).

-(2) All documents concerning the work of the Commission shall be also exchangedin PDF format.
+(2) All documents concerning the work of the Commission shall be exchanged electronically, in PDF format as well.

 Article 4.
 (1) The composition of the Commission and the rules of procedure shall be determined with a joint act of the heads of the Competent Institutions.